Baeza (rapper)

-Anthony Ray Baeza, also known by his stage name Baeza, (born May 3, 1993) is a Mexican American rapper, singer, actor, record producer, and songwriter from Fresno, California.
+Anthony Ray Baeza, better known by his stage name Baeza, (born May 3, 1993) is a Mexican American rapper, singer, record producer, and songwriter from Fresno, California.
 By 2009 Baeza was releasing his own singles and music videos, and his first mixtape, Dough and Dro, came out in early 2013.
 He has toured throughout the United States as a headliner at venues such as the Veterans Memorial Auditorium in California Fresno, and after the late 2013 release of his Right on Time EP he was featured as an "artist on the way to the top" in The Fresno Bee.
 Currently signed to Empire Distribution, he has collaborated with hip hop artists such as Clyde Carson and His Older Cousin Baby Bash, and in June 2015 he is due to release a full-length version of his The Man EP on EMPIRE Recordings.
 Baeza operates his own fashion line, Striktly Business, out of Fresno.